-Modern application security testing platforms and tools enable developers to implement continuous testing cycles into their CI/CD environment.
+Modern application security testing platforms for API endpoint testing enable developers to implement continuous testing cycles into their CI/CD environment.
 In most cases, those can be configured to conduct automated fuzz tests on each pull request to ensure that code is secure before it is merged.
 With a few adjustments, fuzzers can even be set up to run security tests on each code change.
-Since many fuzzing solutions offer a high degree of automation, no expert knowledge is required to operate them.
+Since many fuzzing solutions offer a high degree of automation, they require no expert knowledge to automatically detect API endpoints.

 Below, you can find an example of vulnerabilities in the deliberately insecure WebGoat toy project.
 Most of the countless vulnerabilities hidden all over the place are the typical OWASP pitfalls, including SQL Injections, XSS-Scenarios, etc. A more detailed bug reporting explaining the results from fuzzing in WebGoat can be found here.